Variety pack

 Common process associations: natural, funky processes

-Robert’s opinion: It has plenty of expressive notes found in other naturals, but I also find a herbality I’m not too fond of.
+Robert’s opinion: It has plenty of explosive notes found in other naturals, but I also find a heavy, minty herbality I’m not fond of.
 Roasted poorly, some alcoholic red wine notes can be present, but I’d still rather have that than the decaf taste.

 Liberica